zakinkugbe/educinnovation/README.md

-# educinnocation
+# educinnovation
 Creating a website mockup for the W&amp;L Tinkerspace.
-Students : Zanita and Fungi
+Students : Zanita and Funbi